AKALegend90/Steam-Server-Buddy/README.md

 3.  **Run**: Click "Start" to launch your server.
 4.  **Configure**: Use the "Settings" button to enable Auto-Restart, Backups, or Discord Webhooks.

+## 🐛 Known Issues & Feedback
+As this is the first release (v1.0.0), you might encounter some bugs or unexpected behavior.

+If you find an issue, please feel free to report it in the **[Issues](../../issues)** tab.
+Your feedback is incredibly helpful and will help improve future versions!

 ## 🤝 Support

 Created by **[AKALegend90](https://github.com/AKALegend90)**.